espeak-ng/espeak-ng/README.md

 1. [User guide](docs/guide.md) explains how to set up and use eSpeak NG from command line or as a library.
 2. [Building guide](docs/building.md) provides info how to compile and build eSpeak NG from the source.
-3. [Integration guide](docs/integration.md) provides samples how to use eSpeak NG as a library.
 4. [Index](docs/index.md) provides full list of more detailed information for contributors and developers.
 5. Look at [contribution guide](docs/contributing.md) to start your contribution.
 6. Look at [eSpeak NG roadmap](https://github.com/espeak-ng/espeak-ng/wiki/eSpeak-NG-roadmap) to participate in development of eSpeak NG.